tinacms/tina.io/content/guides/general/inline-blocks/inline-form-fields.md

 The first thing we are going to do is [create a form](https://tinacms.org/docs/inline-editing) with the [`useForm`](https://tinacms.org/docs/forms#creating-forms-in-react) hook.
 Head to `Home.js`.
 This component imports `data` from a local JSON file and renders the `Hero` component, passing the data as props.

-> Note that since we don't have a backend set up when you click Save the **data changes won't persist**.
+> Note that since we don't have a backend set up, when you click Save the **data changes won't persist**.
 Please refer to [other guides](https://tinacms.org/guides/) to learn more on setting up a backend.

 ### The steps